emporia-vue-local/emporia-vue-local.github.io/docs/faq/index.md

 - You may have put that clamp on the wire backwards
 - You may have selected the wrong phase in the configuration

-## I've recorded negative energy values and I want to reset them

-Sensor values are saved to the esp32 flash.
-You can reset all sensors by implementing a [factory reset button](https://esphome.io/components/button/factory_reset.html).

 ## The readings on one or two of my sensors are crazy